I'm an empath. This is a gift I'm still trying to figure out.

-In my case, the alternative is planning trips to see family and video-chatting in between.
+In my case, the alternative is planning trips to see family around the same time every year.
+In between those trips, I'll video chat with them.
 This will offer them support and show them that I care, and it will keep my life in Portland, where I'm happy to be.

 The next time you find yourself swirling down the black hole of empathic guilt like I was, follow these steps: